AntonioND/bunjalloo/wiki/BunjalooChangelog.md

 - Test can't be built at the moment, they will be re-enabled in the future.
 - Initialize keyboard state correctly so that the extra symbols aren't displayed after the first key press.
+- Modify cache CRC32 calculation to include the protocol, not just the rest of the address.
+This lets us retry a website with http and then https if it fails, for example.
+Previously it would just reload the cached error page.

 ## Changes 0.8